-All students wishing to record a long-term health condition must complete Plymouth University’s Extenuating Circumstances and Long Term Ill Health Form.
+All students wishing to record a long-term health condition must complete a Long Term Health Claim form and submit to email@example.com.
 Students must upload any supporting evidence at the time of submitting their claim.

-You do not need to provide any additional corroborative evidence if the assessments concerned are affected by your existing condition that is covered under Long Term Ill Health evidence.
-However, you will be required to provide independent corroboration if your condition changes, whether improvement or deterioration, or if your extenuating circumstances are caused by another reason.
+Having a Long Term Health validation means you do not need to provide any additional corroborative evidence for any Extenuating Circumstances Claim, if the assessments concerned are affected by the same existing condition.
+However, you will be required to provide independent corroboration if your condition changes, whether improvement or deterioration, or if your extenuating circumstances are caused by another reason

 Disabled Students Allowance (DSA)

 If you have a disability, or a long-term physical or mental health condition, you can apply for Disabled Student Allowance (DSA).
 This may enable you to access a range of support during the course of your studies.